-Medication for Addiction Treatment (MAT) is considered the gold standard of treatment for opioid use disorder (OUD).
-Health care providers and researchers overwhelmingly agree that MAT is more effective than other methods of stopping opioid use.
+Medication for Addiction Treatment (MAT) involves the combination of addiction treatment medications and behavioral therapy and counseling.
+MAT is considered the gold standard of treatment for opioid use disorder (OUD).
+Healthcare providers and researchers overwhelmingly agree that MAT is more effective than other methods of stopping opioid use.

 Here at Bicycle Health, we offer buprenorphine/naloxone (Suboxone) and related medications over treatments like methadone, which unfortunately can only be dispensed by a licensed methadone clinic.

 Medications for opioid use disorder (MOUD) offer countless benefits for people looking to quit misusing opioids like heroin or prescription painkillers.

 - MAT is an Evidence-Based Treatment Option for Opioid Dependence